 Goals and Quality Standards

 The primary goal of MariaDB is for it to be a practical database developed in the direction MariaDB users and developers want it to be developed.
 Each feature should ideally be developed by or for users who want to test and put the feature into production ASAP — this helps ensure we don't implement features no one wants or needs.

 We are also putting a lot of effort into speeding up MariaDB, and to keep it stable and easy to use!

 The MariaDB source tree is maintained by the MariaDB developers.
 They are the primary contributors to the MariaDB project and the ones who are ultimately responsible for the quality of the code.

-MariaDB 10.0, MariaDB 10.1, MariaDB 10.2, MariaDB 10.3 and MariaDB 10.4 build off of the previous MariaDB release with backported features from MySQL and entirely new features not found anywhere else.
+MariaDB 10.0, and later build off of the previous MariaDB release with backported features from MySQL and entirely new features not found anywhere else.

 Short descriptions of the various MariaDB releases and their main new features can be found on the MariaDB Releases page.